Skip to main content

 The University of Kentucky has been named one of the Top Producers of U.S. Fulbright Scholars among colleges and universities for 2019-20.
 The Chronicle of Higher Education publishes the list annually.

 The Fulbright Program is sponsored by the Bureau of Educational and Cultural Affairs of the United States Department of State.
-Since its inception in 1946, the prestigious program has provided more than 390,000 participants — chosen for their academic merit and leadership potential — with the opportunity to study, teach and conduct research, while finding solutions to shared international
+Since its inception in 1946, the prestigious program has provided more than 390,000 participants — chosen for their academic merit and leadership potential — with the opportunity to study, teach and conduct research, while finding

 By Madison Dyment